enesskilic/javascript-projects/README.md

 # JAVASCRIPT PROJECTS

-Javascript sample projects for web developers.
+Javascript projects for web developers.

 <a name="content"></a>